shautvast/notes/Vegan gluten-free /spanish_tortilla/spanish_tortilla.md

 Now the Kala Namak, if you can get it will add a nice egginess to the flavour.
 It's a brown salt from India and the taste is quite astonishing because it has a really strong egg aroma because of the sulphur that is in there.
 It can be overpowering, so use with care!

-Mix the chickpea flower, water, olive oil and guar cum, both salts, and a dash of pepper.
+Mix the chickpea flower, water, olive oil and guar gum, both salts, and a dash of pepper.
 Get rid of the lumps with a whisk and let it rest.
 Make sure to get a consistency that is not not too thick.
 You should end up with a light pancake batter.
 It will thicken after a couple of minutes, so add water if needed.